-MBA 646 MARKETING ANALYTICS
+MBA 646 3 MARKETING ANALYTICS

 This course presents a framework for analyzing data in the opportunity/market analysis process, as well as key performance factors (kpf) and key performance indicators (kpi) within the overall marketing process.
-Students will also develop an understanding of the strategic implications of data related to a firm's Paid Media, Earned Media, and Owned
+Students will also develop an understanding of the strategic implications of data related to a firm's Paid Media, Earned Media, and Owned Media results.
+Prerequisites: MBA 643, 645.

-GLOBAL ORGANIZATION AND MANAGEMENT
+MBA 651 GLOBAL ORGANIZATION AND MANAGEMENT